ZanderShah/Convex-Hull-Visualizer/README.md

 ﻿# Convex-Hull-Visualizer
 =========================

 Click to add points onto the grid.
-Point will show up as black dots, convex hull will be outlined in green
+The convex hull will be outlined in green.